Data-Driven Soft Robot Control via Adiabatic Spectral Submanifolds: Mechanical system definitions for robotic simulators

 \subsection{Soft trunk}

-The soft trunk robot geometry is densely meshed using smaller polyhedron or hexahedron 3D objects.
+he soft trunk robot geometry is densely meshed using smaller polyhedra or hexahedra 3D objects.
 We denote the generalized displacement of all nodes in the meshed trunk description as $\mathbf{n} \in \mathbb{R}^{n_f}$.
-The mesh material needs to be deformable and is governed by a nonlinear elastic continuum law, which depends on the Young's modulus and Poisson's ratio of the material determined from the linear elastic regime.
+The mesh material needs to be deformable and is governed by a nonlinear elastic continuum law that depends on the material's Young's modulus and Poisson's ratio, determined from the linear elastic regime.

-Along certain mesh regions, nodes make contact with cables actuators, the forces imparted on the mesh due to cable actuation is given by the function $\mathbf{B}(\mathbf{n}) \mathbf{u}$, where $\mathbf{u} \in \mathbb{R}^{n_u}$ denotes the control input vector.
-Employing the finite element method with these mesh properties and cable actuation constraints, one can approximate the partial differential equations describing the soft trunk into a finite dimensional second order ordinary differential equation,
+Along certain mesh regions, nodes make contact with cables actuators, the forces imparted on the mesh due to cable actuation are given by the function $\mathbf{B}(\mathbf{n}) \mathbf{u}$, where $\mathbf{u} \in \mathbb{R}^{n_u}$ denotes the control input vector.
+Employing the finite element method with these mesh properties and cable actuation constraints, one can approximate the partial differential equations describing the soft trunk into a finite-dimensional second-order ordinary differential equation,